 At the end of 2020, RJ had a strong financial position.
 RJ's Annual Reports disclose the foundation's return and financial result for each year.

 Real-return targets and profits

 RJ has, by a substantial margin, met the targets for real return adopted by the Board for the foundation's financial operations.

 Favourable results from asset management have enabled RJ to develop its activities and, over time, increase the size of the annual research grants awarded.

 More about research grants

-Investments are currently made in international, as well as Swedish, shares; Swedish interest-bearing securities; directly owned properties and property funds; and alternative investments, such as hedge funds.
+Currently, investments are made in both Swedish and international shares, Swedish interest-bearing securities, wholly owned real estate and jointly owned real-estate companies and in alternative investments.
 The distribution of assets among different categories has varied over time, depending on market conditions and the management team's assessment of future trends.

 More about asset allocation